The classical double copy in curved spacetimes: Perturbative Yang-Mills from the bi-adjoint scalar: The linearized bi-adjoint to Yang-Mills correspondence

 The explicit solutions can be written in terms of hypergeometric functions in the frequency domain via $\phi^S_{\ell}(t,r)=r^{d-4}\,\sum_{\Delta}e^{-i\frac{\Delta}{R} t}\, \phi^S_{\Delta,l}(r)$ and $\phi^V_{\ell}(t,r)=\sum_{\Delta}e^{-i\frac{\Delta}{R} t}\, \phi^V_{\Delta,l}(r)$.
 The solutions regular at the origin are given by

 The solutions regular at infinity are given by

 In the rest of this paper, we use $\phi^{S}_{\Delta,\ell}(r)$ and $\phi^{S}_{\Delta,\ell}(r)$ to denote either of the respective solutions above.

-The equations obtained in~(\ref{eq:ymmaster}) are again hypergeometric differential equations of the kind obtained in Sec. \ref{sec:balin}.
+The equations obtained in~(\ref{eq:ymsc}) are again hypergeometric differential equations of the kind obtained in Sec. \ref{sec:balin}.
 In \cite{Ishibashi:2004wx}, the Maxwell equations in AdS were written down in this formalism, and after a change of variables, agree with the ones above.
 We shall treat the linearized Einstein equations elsewhere (see \cite{Ishibashi:2004wx} too), but we just note here that they reduce to such equations too.
-In Appendix \ref{sec:master}, we treat the generalized equation of this kind, referred to as the Master equation, and write down its solutions.
+In Appendix \ref{sec:geneq}, we treat the generalized equation of this kind and write down its solutions.
 Taking the flat space of the solutions appropriately, we show how Bessel functions are recovered.

 While we have employed a convenient gauge choice, we can write the linearized solutions in a general gauge as well.
 In order to do this, we shall write the gauge invariants at the linearized order.
 We write the decomposition of the gauge field in Eq. (\ref{eq:GaugeDecomp}) as